microtrain/bootcamp/10-MySQL/06-Authentication.md

 require '../core/layout.php';
 ```

 Once the form has been created we can filter the form fields and process the form.
-We will start by adding input filters.
+We will start by adding input filters and use a simple ```var_dump()``` to verify all the inputs (aka: POST parameters) are getting passed.

 */public/register.php*
 ```php